open-resources/physics_bank/content/public/008.Energy/Kinetic Energy/Kinetic Energy Definition/Kinetic Energy Definition.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Kinetic Energy Definition
+        title: Kinetic Energy Definition
+      part1:
+        ans1:
-    params_part1_ans1_value: A scalar quantity
+          value: A scalar quantity
+        ans2:
-    params_part1_ans2_value: A vector quantity for which the direction is that of the velocity of the particle
+          value: A vector quantity for which the direction is that of the velocity of the particle
+        ans3:
-    params_part1_ans3_value: Directly proportional to the velocity of the particle
+          value: Directly proportional to the velocity of the particle
+        ans4:
-    params_part1_ans4_value: A positive quantity if the velocity is in the positive direction and negative if the velocity is in the negative direction
+          value: A positive quantity if the velocity is in the positive direction and negative if the velocity is in the negative direction
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1